ddaaggeett/ddaaggeett/src/pc/index.md

 <link href="../css/styles.css" rel="stylesheet" />

 I've' used all 3 standard operating systems: Windows, MacOS, and Linux.
 They're all good.
-My preference is Linux.

-Currently I'm using [Ubuntu Studio](https://ubuntustudio.org/) for its preconfiguration of [Jack](https://jackaudio.org/) audio connection kit and the user friendliness of Ubuntu I've grown accustomed to ever since starting with Linux.

-I've also set up a preferred OS configuration using [Debian](https://www.debian.org/), which you can [copy here](./os/deb.md).
+You can copy my preferred PC configuration [here](./deb.md).
 ___

 Why this?